Gapped topological spin-orbital liquid on the honeycomb lattice

 \textit{2D limit}. --- From now on, all data points are plotted after the extrapolation about $L_x \to \infty$.
 For energies (resp. entanglement entropies), a linear (resp. exponential) fit about $1/L_x$ (resp. $L_x$) is used in the extrapolation.
 We computed until $L_x=32$ ($L_x=36$ for $L_y=6$), and checked that the results are well-converged about $L_x$.
 Then, as shown in Fig.~\ref{fss}(a), the energy per site in the thermodynamic limit is extracted from the power law fitting about $L_y$, \textit{i.e.} $E/N=qL_y^{-p} + r$.
 The best fit is achieved by $p=3.235$ and $E/N$ in the 2D limit is estimated as,

-This value is significantly lower than the previous estimate -0.894 from variational Monte Carlo (VMC) simulations~\cite{Corboz2012}.
-This strongly disfavors the possibility that the ground state is a $\pi$-flux Dirac spin liquid supported by VMC.
+This value is significantly lower than the previous estimate $-0.894$ from variational Monte Carlo (VMC) simulations~\cite{Corboz2012}.
+Even if the estimation (Eq.~\eqref{e2d}) is not rigorous, all the finite-size points plotted in Fig.~\ref{fss}(a) are well below the VMC result (shown in a black line), which strongly disfavors the previously proposed $\pi$-flux VMC ansatz as a quantitative description of the ground state.
+While we admit that only three points in the gapped spin liquid phase ($L_y=8,\,10,\,12$) are used, the systematic extrapolation will require additional calculations with a larger $L_y$ or a different boundary condition, which will be left for future work.
 We note that the previous work based on DMRG without non-Abelian symmetry implementation achieved much smaller bond dimensions and system sizes~\cite{Jin2023}.

 The topological entanglement entropy $\gamma_\mathrm{top}$ is estimated only from the data of $L_y=8,\,10,\,12$, as shown in Fig.~\ref{fss}(b).
-We note that in Fig.~\ref{fss}(b) the point for $L_y=6$ is missing because of the gapless nature.
+We note that in Fig.~\ref{fss}(b) the point for $L_y=6$ is missing because of the gapless nature, and we note that for the $L_y=10$ case, where the even-odd effect appears, we always use the system with a multiple of 4 sites in both sides of the central cut, where both sides admit a singlet formation in accordance with the Lieb-Schultz-Mattis-type theorem.
 This is a little tricky because there is a strong ``mod 4'' effect.
 Because the tendency is different between $L_y=8,\,12$ and $L_y=10$, we additionally include the oscillatory term in addition to the linear fit.

 From this we can extract $\gamma_\mathrm{top}=-a$.
 An exact fit is achieved by $\gamma_\mathrm{top}=1.33(3)$, which is very close to $\ln(4)=1.386$.
-This strongly suggests that the ground state is a gapped $Z_4$ spin liquid with 16-fold ground state degeneracy in the thermodynamic limit.
+The fitted value is consistent with $Z_4$ topological order, which would imply a 16-fold torus ground-state degeneracy, although the limited number of circumferences and the sensitivity to the fitting form prevent a definitive identification.
+While the estimation here is not rigorous, the Lieb-Schultz-Mattis-type theorem rules out a unique short-range-entangled ground state and therefore supports intrinsic topological order even without the information of the topological entanglement entropy, under the assumptions of a gap and unbroken $\mathrm{SU}(4)$ and translation symmetries~\cite{Yamada2022}.